IBM/Ansible-OpenShift-Provisioning/README.md

     * In a web browser, navigate to the Red Hat [console](https://console.redhat.com/openshift/install/ibmz/user-provisioned) and copy the OpenShift pull secret and paste it into [env.yaml](env.yaml) as the variable 'env_pullSecret'.
 * **Step 3: Set Variables**
     * In a text editor of your choice, open [env.yaml](env.yaml)
-    * Fill out the remaining variables to match your specific installation.
-Many variables are pre-filled with defaults.
-For a default installation, you only need to fill in the empty variables.
+    * Fill out variables marked with '#X' to match your specific installation.
+    * Many variables are pre-filled with defaults, change pre-filled variables at your own discretion.
+    * This is the most important step in the process.
+Take the time to make sure everything here is correct.
 * **Step 4: Setup Script**
-    * Navigate to the folder where you cloned the Git Repository
+    * Navigate to the folder where you cloned the Git Repository in your terminal.
-    * Run "ansible-playbook setup.yaml --ask-become-pass"
+    * Run this shell command: "ansible-playbook setup.yaml --ask-become-pass"

 ### Provisioning
 * **Step 5: Running the Main Playbook**
-    * If you are not already there, navigate to the folder where you cloned the Git repository in your terminal.
+    * Navigate to the folder where you cloned the Git repository in your terminal.
-    * Run the main playbook by running this shell command: "ansible-playbook main.yaml --ask-become-pass"
+    * Start the main playbook by running this shell command: "ansible-playbook main.yaml --ask-become-pass"
     * Watch Ansible as it completes the installation, correcting errors if they arise.
     * To look at what is running in detail, open roles/'task-you-want-to-inspect'/tasks/main.yaml
-    * If the process fails in error, you should be able to run the same shell command to start the process from the top.
-To be more selective with what parts of the main playbook run, use [tags](#Tags).
+    * If the process fails in error, go through the steps in the [troubleshooting](#Troubleshooting) section. use [tags](#Tags) to selectively start from a certain point.
 See the [main playbook](main.yaml) to determine what part you would like to run and use those tags when running the [main playbook](main.yaml).
 Example: "ansible-playbook main.yaml --ask-become-pass --tags 'get-ocp,create_nodes'"
     * Note: we chose to not edit the user's .bash_profile/.bashrc with an automatic ssh-add command because that would change the user's local workstation set-up in a way that was potentially undesirable.
 Therefore, if you close out your terminal session in the middle of provisioning, you will need to run "ansible-playbook main.yaml --tags ssh-agent" before doing anything else.

 ### Post-Install Complete